310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 <th>(I can just count on Isara-kun for this, hopefully.
 I’m reaching the hard part of my performance, so I can't really pay attention to him anyway!
 Sorry!)</th>

-<th>(No—I'll sing as hard as I can and pull everyone’s attention onto me, so Isara-kun can easily get closer to Shinobu-kun!)</th>
+<th>(No— I'll sing as hard as I can and pull everyone’s attention onto me, so Isara-kun can easily get closer to Shinobu-kun!)</th>

 <th>(I'm used to drawing people's eyes!
 It's what I'm good at!)</th>